eaprelsky/infodynamics/book/10_the_biological_foundation.md

 - Information capacitance reflects membrane properties and vesicle pool dynamics
 - Neural inductance emerges from network connectivity and oscillatory dynamics

-This biological foundation provides confidence that information physics captures fundamental principles governing consciousness rather than superficial analogies.
+This biological foundation provides confidence that information dynamics captures fundamental principles governing consciousness rather than superficial analogies.
 The equations describing information flow through minds are the same equations describing electrical flow through the living circuits of neural networks.

 Understanding consciousness as an electrical phenomenon opens extraordinary possibilities.
 We can design interventions that optimize biological circuit parameters.
 We can develop technologies that interface directly with neural electrical systems.
 We can understand mental phenomena as emergent properties of sophisticated biological computers operating according to fundamental electrical laws.